Births in England and Wales: 2025

 Public consultation and our data

-The ONS, Department of Health and Social Care, NHS England, Office for Health Improvement and Disparities, and UK Health Security Agency will publish a full response to the consultation, summarising feedback on all proposals, later this year.
+The ONS, Department of Health and Social Care, NHS England, Office for Health Improvement and Disparities, and UK Health Security Agency has published a full response to the consultation, summarising feedback on all proposals.
 Further improvements will be made in future releases.

 More quality and methodology information

-More quality and methodology information on the strengths, limitations and accuracy of the data is available in our Births Quality and Methodology Information (QMI).
+More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Births Quality and Methodology Information (QMI).

 Our User guide to birth statistics methodology provides further information on data quality, legislation and procedures relating to births, and includes a glossary of terms.